jordantgh/experiment-tabulator/README.md

 # experiment-tabulator
-Small script that takes a concise syntax explaining your experimental design and turns it into a full experimental metadata table.
+Small script that takes a concise syntax explaining your experimental design and turns it into a "[tidy](https://r4ds.had.co.nz/tidy-data.html)" experimental metadata table.

 For example, the prompt